2024 Pac-12 Conference men's basketball tournament

 The 2024 Pac-12 Conference men's basketball tournament (branded as the 2024 Pac-12 Men's Basketball Tournament presented by Acura for sponsorship reasons) was a postseason men's basketball tournament for the Pac-12 Conference held March 13–16, 2024, at T-Mobile Arena on the Las Vegas Strip in Paradise, Nevada.
 The winner of the tournament, Oregon, received the conference's automatic bid to the NCAA tournament.
+Following conference realignments in which the Pac-12 lost most of the teams except for Washington State and Oregon State, there were no men's basketball conference tournaments in 2025 and 2026.
+The conference planned to play a 2027 tournament.

 Seeds

 The bracket was set on in March 9, 2024.
 All 12 schools were scheduled to participate in the tournament.
 The seedings were determined upon completion of the regular season play.
 The winning percentage of the teams in conference play determined tournament seedings.
 There are tiebreakers in place to seed teams with identical records.
 The top four teams receive a bye to the quarterfinals.
 Tie-breaking procedures for determining all tournament seeding is: